Reviewed by: Kiley Griffin, R.N.

 Read on for the top nursing interview questions and answers, tips, and more to help ace your next nurse interview.

-In this guide we will cover
+In this guide, we will cover

-- Nursing interview questions and answers
+- Common nursing interview questions

 - General nurse interview tips